carlsborg/dust/INSTALL.md

 Create Access key -> Show Access key or Download access key

-(Optionally, fist create an IAM user and then create and use theaccess key for the new user, remember to do a "Attach user policy"->Adminstrator or similar for this user)
+(Optionally, fist create an IAM user and then create and use the access key for the new user, remember to do a "Attach user policy"->Administrator or similar for this user)

 AWS credentials look like this: